Dinosauroid: Theory

-In 1982, Dale A. Russell, then curator of vertebrate fossils at the National Museum of Canada in Ottawa, conjectured a possible evolutionary path for Stenonychosaurus, if it had not perished in the Cretaceous–Paleogene extinction event, suggesting that it could have evolved into intelligent beings similar in body plan to humans.
+In 1982, Dale A. Russell, then curator of vertebrate fossils at the Canadian Museum of Nature in Ottawa, conjectured a possible evolutionary path for Stenonychosaurus, if it had not perished in the Cretaceous–Paleogene extinction event, suggesting that it could have evolved into intelligent beings similar in body plan to humans.
 Over geologic time, Russell noted that there had been a steady increase in the encephalization quotient or EQ (the relative brain weight when compared to other species with the same body weight) among the dinosaurs.
 Russell had discovered the first Troodontid skull, and noted that, while its EQ was low compared to humans, it was six times higher than that of other dinosaurs.
 Russell suggested that if the trend in Stenonychosaurus evolution had continued to the present, its brain case could by now measure 1,100 cm^{3}, comparable to that of a human.

 Troodontids had semi-manipulative fingers, able to grasp and hold objects to a certain degree, and binocular vision.
 Russell proposed that his dinosauroid, like members of the troodontid family, would have had large eyes and three fingers on each hand, one of which would have been partially opposed.
 Russell also speculated that the dinosauroid would have had a toothless beak.
 As with most modern reptiles (and birds), he conceived of its genitalia as internal.
 Russell speculated that it would have required a navel, as a placenta aids the development of a large brain case.
 However, it would not have possessed mammary glands, and would have fed its young, as some birds do, on regurgitated food.
 He speculated that its language would have sounded somewhat like bird song.